781flyingdutchman/background_downloader/README.md

 To ensure your callbacks or listener capture events that may have happened when your app was suspended in the background, call `resumeFromBackground` right after registering your callbacks or listener.

 In summary, to track your tasks persistently, follow these steps in order, immediately after app startup:
+1. If using a non-default `PersistentStorage` backend, initialize with `FileDownloader(persistentStorage: MyPersistentStorage())` and wait for the initialization to complete by calling `await FileDownloader().ready` (see [using the database](#using-the-database-to-track-tasks) for details on `PersistentStorage`).
-1. Register an event listener or callback(s) to process status and progress updates
+2. Register an event listener or callback(s) to process status and progress updates
-2. call `await FileDownloader().trackTasks()` if you want to track the tasks in a persistent database
+3. call `await FileDownloader().trackTasks()` if you want to track the tasks in a persistent database
-3. call `await FileDownloader().resumeFromBackground()` to ensure events that happened while your app was in the background are processed
+4. call `await FileDownloader().resumeFromBackground()` to ensure events that happened while your app was in the background are processed

 The rest of this section details [event listeners](#using-an-event-listener), [callbacks](#using-callbacks) and the [database](#using-the-database-to-track-tasks) in detail.